pmongeon/qsslab/content/authors/poppy-riddle/_index.md

 # About me

 I am a PhD student at [Dalhousie University](https://www.dal.ca/faculty/management/school-of-information-management.html)  researching how searching for information may be improved through applying visualization.
-I am working at the intersection of Library and Information Science, bibliometrics, and human-computer interaction.
+I am working at the intersection of Library and Information Science, bibliometrics, and Human-Computer Interaction.

-interests:
+Interests:

 - Information Retrieval
 - Biblliometrics and bibliometric-enhanced information retrieval (BIR)